 - Ear Drum Trauma

 - Corneal Abrasions or Scratch to the Cornea

 - Fracture of the Eye Socket

-Water Polo players can sustain injury to all three regions of the spine.
+Water Polo players can sustain an injury to all three regions of the spine.
 However, injuries are most common in the Cervical (Neck) and Lumbar (Lower Back) Regions, due to the repetitive rotation of the Neck (cervical) and lower back (lumbar) regions during training and practice:

 Upper Extremity Injuries

 Injuries to the upper extremity that is the Shoulder, Elbow, Wrist & Hand, in Water Polo players tend to arise as a result of an overuse or a traumatic injury.